 Personal leave requests require the prior approval of the supervisor except in the case of illness or injury to the employee.
 Employee requests shall be given full consideration and, to the extent practicable, approved.
 However, the parties agree that the final decision with regard to approval or disapproval of any request shall be based on the supervisor's evaluation of the needs of the job.
+Management shall not cancel prior approved leave without a valid business reason to do so.
 In an absence due to illness or injury, the supervisor may require a physician's certificate.
 Employees shall not be required to provide a physician's certificate for illnesses of less than three (3) days unless improper use is suspected.

 Personal leave accrued but not used shall accumulate until separation; however, at least 80 hours of personal leave must be used each calendar year except that employees exempted from 8.05 of this Article must use 120 hours of each full year.
-If the employee does not take the required hours of personal leave during a twelve (12) month period, the difference between the required hours and the amount of personal leave taken will be canceled without pay unless the department or agency head certifies in writing that the employee was denied the opportunity to take the required hours of personal leave during the twelve (12) month period.
+If the employee does not take the required hours of personal leave during a twelve (12) month period, the difference between the required hours and the amount of personal leave taken will be cashed out at the employee's hourly rate of pay unless the department or agency head certifies in writing that the employee was denied the opportunity to take the required hours of personal leave during the twelve (12) month period.
 It is understood that, should the employee fail to schedule the required hours of leave, the Employer may direct that the employee take the personal leave at any time to satisfy the mandatory usage requirement.

-Flextime credits earned in accordance with Article 7.14 may not be used until the employee has satisfied the mandatory leave usage requirement.
+Flextime credits earned in accordance with Article 7 may not be used until the employee has satisfied the mandatory leave usage requirement.

-Up to 40 hours of personal leave cashed-in under Article 8.08 of this Article will be applied to the employee's mandatory leave usage requirement for those employees with a 80 hour mandatory leave usage requirement.
+Up to 40 hours of personal leave cashed-in under Article 8 of this Article will be applied to the employee's mandatory leave usage requirement for those employees with a 80 hour mandatory leave usage requirement.